Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 # start, stop, MAXTIMERS

 Timer start, stop, maximum array size to hold values for performance measuring while the code is running, using the chrono C++ library.

+# xcachedAngles[]

+The angles of the last move are cached.
+They are used for the calculation of a new target.
+Homing sets this cache, as well as a segmented move.
+The calculation whether a target is reachable (LimitPosition) does not set or change xcachedAngles.